bartyo/Device/README.md

 # Device Work & Study Repository

-Ths repository is a cluster of all work and studies concerning the wearable device of th Follow.ER project.
+This repository is a cluster of all work and studies concerning the wearable device of th Follow.ER project.

+*Currently into this repository :*

+- Prototype design an testing